World champions USA showed nerves - Andonovski

 There have been six penalties awarded in as many matches. but only two have been scored - Steph Catley for Australia against the Republic of Ireland, and Ramona Bachmann for Switzerland against the Philippines.

-Vietnam keeper Tran Thi Kim Thanh was mobbed by her team-mates after keeping out Morgan's penalty when the score was 1-0.
+Vietnam keeper Tran Thi Kim Thanh was mobbed by her team-mates after keeping out Morgan's penalty with the score 1-0.

 Andonovski was also asked about the number of penalties awarded at this World Cup.

-"With all the cameras, the video assistant referee and all the angles, I'm sure they're making the right calls," he said.
+"With all the cameras, the video assistant referee and all the angles, I'm sure they're making the right calls," he added.